shawnscoding/reactjs-crontab/README.md

     fn: sendNotification,
     id: '4',
     config: '10-11-18-7-*-utc',
-    // Execute In July on 18th At 11AM and At 10minute(s)
+    // Execute In July on 18th At 11AM and At 10 minute(s)
     name: 'Send Notification',
     description: 'Send Event Notification'
   },